 Make your own Barnaby garland of flowers blooming in your garden.
 You’ll find directions for a fresh flower garland here—adapt it to the pretty flowers and herbs in your own garden.
 Children will love this charming craft.

 Overdid it on Garden Exercise Day?
 Essential oils can help ease those sore muscles, reduce swelling.
 Here are some suggestions.

 Juneteenth celebrates African American freedom and achievement and encourages respect for all cultures.
 For this year’s Juneteenth, enjoy an authentic Jamaican Jerk Chicken.
-Easy marinade produces a delicious blend of flavors.
+Easy marinade (green onions, garlic, jalapeño, lime juice, allspice, thyme, cinnamon) produces a spicy-sweet blend of flavors.

 On National Onion Rings Day, listen to Susan’s podcast on the magical, magnetic onion.
 (You’ll learn thing or two that you didn’t know about onions.)